The Fisherman is Angry

 But fresh sardines catch today from the rivers, seas, and creeks

-With fresh corns in spices palm oil sources.
+With fresh corn in spices palm oil sources.

 Inji Kombo: stubborn fisherman